Cyber Monday 2018: PS4 Pro with Red Dead Redemption 2, plus Xbox One for $200 and Nintendo Switch bundles

 Best PlayStation 4 deals

 This bundle isn't a Cyber Monday exclusive, but it is one of the few PS4 bundles remaining after Black Friday and Cyber Monday shoppers have run through various stores.
-GameStop's bundle included a $50 gift card, though it appears to be sold out as of 10:00 a.m.
+GameStop's bundle included a $50 gift card, though it appears to be sold out as of 10 a.m.
 PT Monday.
+Target has 15 percent off across the store today, which works out to a hefty $60 on this $400 bundle.

 See it at Best Buy